-5This should, where necessary, be consistent with the Provenance section of the Observation model (Section 2.2).
+&lt;sup>5This should, where necessary, be consistent with the Provenance section of the Observation model (Section 2.2).

 The Resolution and Pixel-Size concepts are represented in STC at a deep level inside the Coordinates class (together with the Name/Value/Error in the Coordinate object).
 This allows any coordinate to be expressed to the appropriate degree of numerical precision.
-Characterisation needs to allow selection of metadata by resolution, which therefore must be accessible at the upper level of description and is coded as a Property along one CharacterisationAxis, as well as SamplingPrecision.
+Characterisation needs to allow selection of metadata by resolution, which therefore must be accessible at the upper level of description.
+This can be achieved by linking Coordinates to the Resolution Class, which meets the requirements of Section 4.3.